 Purpose of the Fiscal Impact Analysis Process

-Prior to the legislative session, the CLG establishes a network of volunteer local fiscal contacts with the help of the Virginia Municipal League (VML) and the Virginia Association of Counties (VACo).
-The CLG receives notification of the bills to be examined after the session commences, and, after establishing priorities for the analysis with representatives of the VML and VACo, alerts network participants to begin their evaluations.
-Of the 15 to 20 bills referred to the CLG each year, participating local officials receive approximately a dozen with the highest priority for analysis.
+Prior to the legislative session, the CLG establishes a network of volunteer local fiscal contacts and professional organizations with the help of the Virginia Municipal League (VML) and the Virginia Association of Counties (VACo).
+The CLG receives notification of the bills to be examined after the session commences and alerts network participants to begin their evaluations.
 CLG staff rely on information provided by network participants, supplemented by information from state agency representatives and independent research, to complete fiscal impact statements for all the bills referred.
 The CLG endeavors to file fiscal impact statements before the respective legislative committees take action on the bills.

 Communications with Members of the Fiscal Impact Network

 The CLG's goal is to make participation in the response network as convenient as possible for local fiscal contacts.
-Most communications take place by email, but members of the network can also maintain contact with CLG staff by telephone and fax.
-Once completed and filed with the General Assembly, local fiscal impact statements are posted on the Legislative Information System (LIS).
+Most communications take place by email, but members of the network can also maintain contact with CLG staff by telephone.
+Once completed and filed with the General Assembly, local fiscal impact statements are posted on the Legislative Information System (LIS)